versatica/mediasoup/doc/Building.md

 ## Rust

-The only special feature in Rust case is special environment variable `KEEP_BUILD_ARTIFACTS`, that when set to `1` will allow incremental recompilation of changed C++ sources during hacking on mediasoup.
+The only special feature in Rust case is special environment variable `"KEEP_BUILD_ARTIFACTS", that when set to `1` will allow incremental recompilation of changed C++ sources during hacking on mediasoup.
 It is not necessary for normal usage of mediasoup as a dependency.

 ## Makefile